 - 1. Breaker failure protection should be provided to trip all necessary local and remote breakers in the event that a breaker fails to clear a fault. - 2.
 The breaker failure protection should be initiated by each of the protection systems that trip that breaker.
 It is not necessary to duplicate the breaker failure protection itself. - 3.
-Induction cup or solid state fault current detectors shall be used to determine if a breaker has failed to interrupt. - 4.
-Plunger or clapper type overcurrent relays are not recommended as breaker failure fault detectors.
+Induction cup, solid state, or microprocessor based current detectors shall be used to determine if a breaker has failed to interrupt. - 4.
+Plunger or clapper type overcurrent relays are not recommended as breaker failure fault detectors. - 5.
+For all newly installed or upgraded relay systems, a cross-tripping means such that each protective relay system can operate both circuit breaker trip coils without compromising the separation of the DC supplies is recommended. - 6.
+Breaker failure schemes shall be designed such that if fault clearing should be accomplished through operation of the breaker failure scheme, an uncontrolled separation and collapse of the ERCOT System will not result.
+Breaker failure schemes shall be designed to be selective in time with other protective relay systems and/or particular system requirements.